amelielabs/amelie-docs/content/db/architecture.md

 All snapshotting and service operations (such as index creation) are executed in multiple stages in the background, allowing per-partition concurrency without locking ongoing transactions.

-Catalog is decoupled from the actual checkpoint, which allows per-partition operations individually.
+Catalog is decoupled from the actual checkpoint, which allows per-partition operations individually to reduce memory usage and the system preasure.